melkati/CO2-Gadget/README.md

 - Receiving remote commands via MQTT
 - Over the air updates OTA*
 - GPIO outputs to, for example, activation of air circulation on threshold with hysteresis.
 Check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)
+- **LoRa/LoRaWAN** is in study.
+If you are interested, please [join this conversation](https://github.com/melkati/CO2-Gadget/issues/35).

 # Supported hardware and build